The Difference Between A Territory And A Country

 You must prove your connection to a relevant Slovak citizen ancestor

 In addition to documentation about yourself, you must prove your link with a Slovak citizen parent, grandparent, or great-grandparent.
-The specific details are not yet available.
-However, the following papers will be required:
+It’s essential to prove a direct lineage

-Every application document you submit must be translated into Slovak by a qualified translator, with the original document attached.
+well (except the Slovak ones).
 You will be required to pay certain administrative fees when submitting your application.
 These expenses vary based on your situation, but they are usually less than €100 ($106 USD).

 If you need assistance, our team can help you prepare and submit the required documents to the Ministry of Interior.
 All you need to do is contact us.